iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 ## Build the TEE docker image:

-The Dockerfile and the build scripts are similar to the ones we saw [previously](create-your-first-sgx-app.md) for a trusted application, we changed a dependency to add `axios`:
+The Dockerfile and the build scripts are similar to the ones we saw [previously](create-your-first-sgx-app.md) for a trusted application:

 {% tabs %}
 {% tab title="Javascript" %}